slackapi/deno-slack-api/docs/triggers/webhook-triggers.md

 ## Webhook triggers

-A Webhook trigger is a trigger that activates on a webhook activation in the Slack client.
+A webhook trigger is a trigger that activates on a webhook activation in the Slack client.
 A webhook trigger includes the common trigger parameters along with a webhook parameter:

 | Parameter name| Required?     | Description                                                          |